 - Bone marrow problems or

-- Muscle disorder—Use with caution.
+- Obesity (overweight)—Use with caution.
 May make these conditions worse.

 - Kidney disease or

-- Liver disease—Effects may be increased because of slow removal of zidovudine injection from the body.
+- Liver disease (including hepatitis)—Effects may be increased because of slow removal of the medicine from the body.

 Your doctor may give you a few doses of this medicine until your condition improves, and then you may be switched to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.